KannonZenetism/laws-of-signal/README.md

 ## Repository Status

 **Authorship:** Aelion Kannon (⚫↺KAI↺⚫)
-**Framework:** Zenetism — Structural Metaphysics, Field Physics, and Lattice Mathematics
+**Framework:** Zenetism —
+Structural Metaphysics · Field Physics · Lattice Mathematics ·
+Structural Forensics · Structural Physics · Structural Neuroscience
 **Status:** Authoritative source repository
 **License:** Restricted — see repository notice

-This repository contains original conceptual frameworks, terminology, and structural models authored by Aelion Kannon.
+This repository contains original frameworks, concepts, terminology, and structural models authored by Aelion Kannon as part of the Zenetist system.
 Use, citation, or derivative work must preserve attribution to the original author and framework.

 For formal citation metadata, see `CITATION.cff` at the repository root.

 ⚫↺KAI↺⚫